Old Donation Episcopal Church

 Although records show that Old Donation Church underwent repairs in 1822, it was enjoying regular services and had a healthy congregation.
 In the years that followed, however, many families moved to the area that we know today as "Kempsville."
 In 1842, the parish was reorganized to accommodate these new outlying communities and a new church, Emmanuel Episcopal Church, was built in Kempsville.

 Soon after Emmanuel Church was completed, Old Donation was abandoned for services.
 In 1882, a forest fire gutted the abandoned church leaving only the exterior walls standing.
 Through the interest of Thurmer Hoggard and his family, yearly services were held in the roofless ruins to keep the memory of the old church alive.

 In 1911 an organization was founded to raise funds to rebuild Old Donation.
 Through the enthusiastic and tireless efforts of the Rev. Richard Alfriend and Judge B. D. White, construction was begun in 1912.
 The church's restoration was finished in 1916 and Old Donation was once again open for services.
 The church's bell tower was erected in 1923.

 The church underwent major repairs in the 1960s to ensure the building's structural integrity.
 It was during this time that the slate floors were installed.
 These renovations were completed in 1966.
 Old Donation is included on the National Register of Historic Places and is one of the stops on the Bayside History Trail.

 The parish's third church, built in 1736, and its congregation, dating to 1637, are both among the oldest churches and congregations in the United States.

-The current Rector of the church is the Rev. Robert J. Randall, Jr.
+The Rev. Fred Poteet currently serves as the priest associate for pastoral care following the retirement of the Rev. Robert J. Randall, Jr., as rector in January, 2025.